MIRECC / CoE

 Dr. Derrecka Boykin is a clinical psychologist and health services researcher who is dedicated to advancing DEI initiatives within and outside of her work environments.
 Her personal and professional passion for DEI is inspired by her cultural upbringing and experiences as an African American woman from a rural town in the Midwest.
 Her background also drives her research program, which focuses on improving access to mental health care for underserved populations, including rural residents, persons of color, women, Veterans, and survivors of sexual trauma.
 For more information about Dr. Boykin and her work, visit Derrecka Boykin | BCM.

 Kendall Moore, BS, U.S. Navy (Retired)

 - The Ethics of Responding to Microaggressions and Discriminatory Requests: Presented by Ali Abbas Asghar-Ali, MD and David Wittkower, MA.
-The purpose of this live, virtual presentation is to provide attendees with an overview of the impact of microaggressions on clinical practice and how to respond to various types of microaggressions and discriminatory requests by applying a legal and ethical framework.
+The purpose of this webinar is to provide attendees with an overview of the impact of microaggressions on clinical practice and how to respond to various types of microaggressions and discriminatory requests by applying a legal and ethical framework.
 (Adobe Connect Recording/No CEU)